1938 Austrian Anschluss referendum

 A sham referendum on the Anschluss with Germany was held in German-occupied Austria on 10 April 1938, alongside one in Germany.
 German troops had already occupied Austria one month earlier, on 12 March 1938.
 The official result was reported as 99.73% in favour, with a 99.71% turnout.
 The referendum was held post factum, after the Nazi government of Austria signed a law which proclaimed Austria "a land of the German Reich" and Adolf Hitler issued the "Law on the Reunification of Austria with the German Reich" on 13 March 1938, which de jure abolished Austria as a state.

 The Austrian government had planned a referendum to assert its sovereignty for 13 March 1938, but Germany invaded Austria the day before in order to prevent the vote taking place.

 Political enemies (communists, socialists, etc.) and Austrian citizens of Roma or Jewish origin—roughly 360,000 people or 8% of the Austrian population—were not allowed to vote in the plebiscite.

 Background

-After the end of World War I, the newly founded Austria claimed sovereignty over the majority German-speaking territory of the former Habsburg empire.
+After the end of World War I, the newly founded Republic of German-Austria claimed sovereignty over the majority German-speaking territory of the former Habsburg empire.
 According to its provisional constitution it declared to be part of the also newly founded German Republic.
 Later plebiscites in Tyrol and Salzburg in 1921, where majorities of 98.77% and 99.11% voted for a unification with Germany, showed that it was also backed by the population.

-In September 1919 Austria had to sign the Treaty of Saint Germain, which not only meant significant losses of territory, but also a forced change of name from "German Austria" to "Austria".
+In September 1919 German-Austria had to sign the Treaty of Saint Germain, which not only meant significant losses of territory, but also a forced change of name from "German-Austria" to "Austria".
 Furthermore, Article 88 of the treaty stated that "the independence of Austria is inalienable otherwise than with the consent of the Council of the League of Nations", to prevent any attempt to unite with Germany.